References in Content

 • Name: The user-given name of the content item.

-• Type: The type of the content item, which can include content types for documents, images, assets, specific component types, or menu items for site references.
+• Type: The type of the content item, which can include content types for documents, images, assets.

-• Status: The publication status of the referenced content item.
+• Status: The publication status of the referenced content item and the status of references to or from the opened document.

 • Published: Indicates that the document mentioned in the references is published and has a direct reference to the opened document.

-• Offline - Reference added: Indicates that the document mentioned in the references is offline and has a direct reference to the opened document.
+• Offline: Indicates that the document mentioned in the references is offline and has a direct reference to the opened document.

 • Additional information for references in “Referred in Tab”: